wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

-I am currently a researcher in the [Alverson Lab](https://alversonlab.com) in the Department of Biological Sciences at the University of Arkansas.
-I previously completed my Ph.D. with Eric Roalson at Washington State University.
+Hello, World!
+My name is Wade.
+I am a biologist, botanist, and artist.
+I research the ecology and evolution of diatoms and plants.

 Contact me: wade.r.roberts at gmail (dot) com

 {% include button.html label="CV" link="/pdfs/roberts-cv.pdf" %}

+{% include section.html header="Github" %}

+{% include button.html label="wrroberts" link=site.author.github icon="fa-github" %}

 {% include section.html header="Research" %}

 I am fascinated by the diversity and complexity of life.
-My research focuses on understanding the evolutionary and ecological processes that give rise to species diversity and uses a combination of phylogenomics and comparative genomics.
+My research focuses on understanding the evolutionary and ecological processes that give rise to species diversity.
+I use genomic, transcriptomic, phylogenomic, field, and experimental approaches.
 My primary interest lies in exploring the interactions between ecological adaptations and genomic complexity.
 I have used both plant and diatom systems to explore these questions.
 Community engagement and outreach are important elements to my work, such as my participation in [myDiatoms](https://www.mydiatoms.org/), a citizen science project that aims to introduce students and the public to diatom biodiversity.

 <p align="center">
   <a href="https://mydiatoms.org">